Cheeseburger Pepper Cups

 Total TimePrep: 15 min.
 Bake: 35 min.

 - 1 can (6 ounces) tomato paste

 - 1 cup vegetable broth

 - Cut peppers in half lengthwise and remove seeds; set aside.
 In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the rice, tomato paste, ketchup, Worcestershire sauce, mustard, garlic salt and pepper.
 Spoon into peppers.

-- Place in a greased 13-in. x 9-in. baking dish; pour broth around the peppers.
+- Place in a greased 13x9-in. baking dish; pour broth around the peppers.
 Cover and bake at 350° for 30 minutes.
 Sprinkle with cheese.
 Bake, uncovered, 5 minutes longer or until cheese is melted.
-Yield: 4 servings.

 Nutrition Facts2 pepper halves: 413 calories, 16g fat (9g saturated fat), 68mg cholesterol, 893mg sodium, 45g carbohydrate (12g sugars, 7g fiber), 23g protein.